CPF nominations

 2. Numbers based on CPF members only, and those aged 16 and above who are allowed to make CPF nominations.

-Providing for and allowing loved ones to receive CPF savings swiftly, are the top reasons why members make a CPF nomination
+Allowing loved ones to receive CPF savings swiftly and without any fees are the top reasons why members make a CPF nomination

 Members’ top 5 reasons for making a CPF nomination